Personal preferences become the parameters of our lives – and most of them, they don’t make much of a difference one way or the other.

 Especially in the summertime, when it’s most tempting to crush the heat with ice-cold water, it’s important to prioritize room temperature or cool water whenever possible.

-It’s easier to drink ice water because it’s refreshing.
-If you’re drinking room temperature or cool water, you must be deliberate and conscious in your efforts to stay hydrated.
+It’s easier to drink ice water because it’s refreshing, which means if you’re drinking room temperature or cool water, you must be deliberate and conscious in your efforts to stay hydrated.

 Studies have shown that when left to their own devices, people will drink less warm or cool water on hot days than ice-cold, leading to dehydration.